-The TV signal amplifier is built into the antenna and can be turned on or off with a power switch on the video selection system in the video center cabinet above the driver and passenger seats or entertainment center cabinet.
+The TV signal amplifier is built into the antenna and can be turned on or off with a power switch on the video selection system (located on a wall near the TV or in the entertainment center cabinet, depending on model).

-A red indicator light will glow when the switch is on and the signal amplifier is active.
+An indicator light will glow when the switch is on and the signal amplifier is active.

-TV Signal Amplifier Switch on Video Selection System (Typical View)
+TV Signal Amplifier Switch on Video Selection System